 5Brainpool curves are supported as named curves via nCore, PKCS#11 and JCE only.

-5.1.3.4. nShield software / API support required to use elliptic curve functions pherKM.
-There is also the option to use the Sun/IBM PKCS #11 Provider with nCipherKM con figured to use the nShield PKCS#11 library.
+1Java elliptic curve functionality is fully supported by the nShield security provider, nCipherKM.
+There is also the option to use the Sun/IBM PKCS #11 Provider with nCipherKM configured to use the nShield PKCS#11 library.